Dogs and Cats

 There are a variety of ways to find the pet you have been searching for.
 You are always welcome to visit the Brougher Companion Animal Shelter in person where you can meet the animals.
 Our knowledgeable Customer Service Representatives are ready to assist you in finding the perfect addition to your family.
 We have convenient online resources and Satellite Shelters to aid in your search as well.
 To submit an application to adopt a pet, please click on the link below to submit your application online.
 You will be notified of your status as soon as possible.

-The fees for adoption vary on the age and breed of the animal.
-Included in the fee is the microchip, current vaccinations, and the spay or neuter.
+The fees for adoption can vary on the age and breed of the animal.
+Included in the fee is the microchip, current vaccinations, relevant testing, and the spay or neuter.

 If you have questions regarding a particular dog or cat please contact the Customer Service Staff at 717-764-6109 ext.
 0.